Monoidal Structures on Generalized Polynomial Categories: Free (co)product completions and polynomial categories

 \begin{definition} A \textbf{\textit{polynomial functor}} $p\colon\sets\to\sets$ is a coproduct of representable functors.
 That is, there exist $I\in\sets$ and $p[i]\in\sets$ for each $i\in I$ such that, for $\yon^{p[i]}\coloneqq\sets(p[i],-)$,

-We call the elements of $p(\1)\iso I$ the \textbf{positions} of $p$ and the elements of $p[i]$ the \textbf{directions} of $p$ at $i$. \footnote{The ``positions'' and ``directions'' terminology, which we generalize to $\Sig\Pi\cat{C}$, was introduced by Spivak for polynomial functors in \cite{spivak2020poly} and expounded on in \cite{polybook}.} We denote the category of polynomial functors and the natural transformations between them by $\poly$. \end{definition}
+We call the elements of $p(\1)\iso I$ the \textbf{positions} of $p$ and the elements of $p[i]$ the \textbf{directions} of $p$ at $i$. \footnote{The ``positions'' and ``directions'' terminology for polynomial functors was introduced by Spivak \cite{spivak2020poly}.} We denote the category of polynomial functors and the natural transformations between them by $\poly$. \end{definition}

 It turns out that $\poly$ is the category of polynomials in the terminal category $\cat{1}$, consisting of one object and no non-identity morphisms.

 \begin{proposition} $\poly\approx\Sig\Pi\cat1$. \end{proposition}